-Columbus, Georgia is a big city with a population of 200,303 residents.
-Individuals of White (45%) and Black or African American (45%) backgrounds make up a significant portion of the population of the city.
-Not a fan of sitting in traffic?
-One big advantage of living in Columbus is the reasonable commute times to work.
-With an average one way commute time of 20 minutes, getting to work is faster than the national average of 26 minutes.
+Columbus is a highly populated city located in the state of Georgia.
+The city has a population of 200,303 inhabitants.
+Columbus is mostly populated by White (45%) and Black or African American (45%) ethnic groups.
+If you are not a fan of long commutes, you will enjoy living in Columbus.
+With average one way commute time of only 20 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-Are you trying to ascertain if living in Columbus is the right fit for your lifestyle?
-To ensure a fulfilling experience before relocating to any new city in Georgia, you will probably want to make sure that you check all of the most important boxes.
-Using the livability score which includes data from categories like amenities, crime, cost of living, weather, employment, you can easily compare the best places to live in Columbus and also determine if there are any nearby cities that might be a better match for your lifestyle.
+Whether you’re relocating to a new town to be closer to family, friends or for a new job, living in Columbus could be a positive experience compared to other cities in Georgia if you know where to search.
+Using the livability score which includes data from categories like amenities, crime, cost of living, weather, housing, you can easily compare the best places to live in Columbus and also determine if there are any nearby cities that might be a better match for your lifestyle.
 You can also compare Columbus to Georgia and the national average.

-With a livability score of 62/100, Columbus is ranked #21,445 in the United States and #379 in Georgia.
-Based on the grades for each individual category, Columbus has been rewarded with high marks for amenities (A+), cost of living (B-) and weather (B).
-Regrettably for Columbus, there are some categories for which it does not score well, this includes: crime (F), education (F), employment (D-) and housing (F).
+With a livability score of 62 out of 100, Columbus is ranked #21,445 in the United States and #379 in Georgia.
+For each of the livability categories, we know that Columbus ranks very well for amenities (A+), cost of living (B-) and weather (B).
+Unfortunately for Columbus, there are some categories for which it does not rank well, this includes: crime (F), education (F), employment (D-) and housing (F).

 Conveniently located amenities and interesting attractions are a great way to continuously enjoy Columbus on a regular basis.
 Knowing that there are an abundance of amenities and things to do can ensure that you always have access to nearby grocery stores, restaurants and coffee shops.
 Some of the interesting things to do and attractions include: National Infantry Museum and Soldier Center, Columbus Riverwalk, and Civil War Naval Museum at Port Columbus.